credativ/plutono/docs/sources/datasources/zipkin.md

 +++
 title = "Zipkin"
-description = "Guide for using Zipkin in Grafana" keywords = ["grafana", "zipkin", "guide", "tracing"] aliases = ["/docs/grafana/latest/datasources/zipkin"] weight = 1600
+description = "Guide for using Zipkin in Plutono" keywords = ["plutono", "zipkin", "guide", "tracing"] aliases = ["/docs/plutono/latest/datasources/zipkin"] weight = 1600
 +++

 # Zipkin data source

-Grafana ships with built-in support for Zipkin, an open source, distributed tracing system.
+Plutono ships with built-in support for Zipkin, an open source, distributed tracing system.
 Just add it as a data source and you are ready to query your traces in [Explore]({{< relref "../explore" >}}).

 ## Adding the data source